kpfaulkner/collablite/README.md

 By default it will be listening on port 50511 (gRPC) and will create a Pebble DB directory cmd/server/pebble for persistent storage.

+Alternatively you can run the server in Kubernetesa.
+Instructions to be completed..
+TODO
+note: for minikube, forwarding, use something similar to:

+ssh -N -p 22 kenfa@10.0.0.111 -L 127.0.0.1:50051:10.105.93.107:50051
+Then point client to localhost:50051

 ### Client

 The key parts to the client are: